-One of the most powerful benefits of sticking hands is that it provides you with the skill to stay focused and centered in stressful interpersonal interactions.
-The way this works is that when doing sticking hands, you train yourself to keep practicing the various internal activation components of Little Idea Form regardless of what your training partner or anyone else says or does that would otherwise distract you.
+One of the most powerful benefits of sticking hands is that it provides you with the skill to stay focused and centered in stressful interpersonal interactions and other stressful situations.
+The way this works is that when doing sticking hands, you train yourself to keep practicing the various internal components of Little Idea Form regardless of what your training partner or anyone else says or does that would otherwise distract you.
 In other words, as you learn to stay focused on your intention while your training partner is physically interacting with you, you are developing the ability to stay focused on your intention while someone in your life is doing something that would otherwise be terribly distracting.

 Little Idea Form and Sticking Hands practices were created by Ng Mui about 300-years ago.
 She was an elder Shaolin martial arts master-warrior and founder of the internal martial art of wing chun.
 The art was named after her exceptional student, a young woman named Yim Wing Chun.

 This internal practice trains us to be able to move about in all activities with less effort, greater bodily control, and greater presence.